spatil32/Selenium_Appium_Cucumber_Framework/README.md

 # Selenium_Appium_Cucumber_Framework
 This is the Selenium_Appium_Cucumber behavior driven development framework built to test native &amp; hybrid mobile applications using Appium tool,cucumber html reporting, Java programming and Maven.
-Refer Readme.txt for framework structure and way to trigger the execution.
+Refer Readme for framework structure and way to trigger the execution.

 Instructions to execute the project:
 Step 1: Set platform name i.e. either android or iOS.